ibm-cloud-docs/storage-scale/creating-workspace.md

 4. In the _Set the deployment values_ section, specify the values for the required properties.
 5. Expand the _Parameters with default values_ section, and review it to determine whether you need to override any of the default values provided for the configuration properties.
 6. Review and accept the **{{site.data.keyword.scale_full_notm}}** license terms and conditions in the order summary.
-7. Click **Install**.
-The {{site.data.keyword.bpshort}} workspace is created with the name you specified.
+7. Click Install.
+The {{site.data.keyword.bpshort}} workspace is created with the name specified.
 You can see the list of workspaces in _View the existing installations_.
 If the workspace creation is successful, the _Apply Plan_ action is started to trigger the deployment of the respective {{site.data.keyword.vpc_short}} resources in your {{site.data.keyword.cloud_notm}} account.
 8. You can also review the status of your deployment process by identifying the workspace name in the _View the existing installations_ section.
 When you click a record in _View the existing installations_ section, you are taken to the {{site.data.keyword.bpshort}} workspace view.

 ## Next steps
 {: #next-steps-create-ui}
 {: ui}

-After you've successfully created a workspace, you can begin [Generating a plan](/docs/storage-scale?topic=storage-scale-generate-plan&interface=ui) to validate all of the configuration properties.
+After you have successfully created a workspace, you can begin [Generating a plan](/docs/storage-scale?topic=storage-scale-generate-plan&interface=ui) to validate all the configuration properties.

 ## Before you begin
 {: #before-you-begin-creating-cli}
 {: cli}

-Before you get started, make sure that you've completed the prerequisites found in [Setting up the {{site.data.keyword.bplong_notm}} CLI](/docs/storage-scale?topic=storage-scale-setting-up-cli).
+Before you get started, make sure you have completed the prerequisites found in [Setting up the {{site.data.keyword.bplong_notm}} CLI](/docs/storage-scale?topic=storage-scale-setting-up-cli).

-## Creating a workspace using the CLI
+## Creating a workspace by using the CLI
 {: #create-workspace-cli}
 {: cli}